-Clean the sprayplate with a suitable brush or preferably leave it to soak overnight in a mild proprietary descalent.
+Clean the sprayplate and cartridge with a suitable brush or preferably leave them to soak overnight in a mild proprietary descalent.
 Ensure all traces of scale are removed and thoroughly rinse in clean water afterwards.

-Before replacing the sprayplate, switch the power back on at the isolating switch and direct the hose and sprayhead to waste.
+Before replacing the sprayplate and cartridge, switch the power back on at the isolating switch, direct the hose and sprayhead to waste and press the 'COLD' button.